maelstromapp/maelstrom/docs/gitbook/getting_started/installation.md

 ## Download

 Pre-built binaries are available for Linux x86_64.
-On other platforms you'll need to compile `maelstromd` from source.
+On other platforms you'll need to use a pre-compiled docker image.

 ```
 # Use any directory you wish that's in your PATH